Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: One-corner decomposition of planar maps

 To reverse the decomposition, given a planar map $M$, we need to know what are the one-corner components $U$ such that $\Pi(U) = M$.
 We have the following result.

-\begin{prop} Given a planar map $M$ with $n$ edges and $\outvertex(M) = k$, there are exactly $k + 1$ one-corner components $U_0, U_1, \ldots, U_k$, each with $n - 1$ edges, such that $\Pi(U_i) = M$ and $\outvertex_{\onecorner}(U_i) = i$ for each $0 \leq i \leq k$. \end{prop} \begin{proof} Suppose that we have $U \in \onecorner$ such that $M = \Pi(U)$.
-It is clear from the definition of $\Pi$ that $U$ has $n-1$ edges.
+\begin{prop} Given a planar map $M$ with $n$ edges and $\outvertex(M) = k$, there are exactly $k + 1$ one-corner components $U_0, U_1, \ldots, U_k$, each with $n + 1$ edges, such that $\Pi(U_i) = M$ and $\outvertex_{\onecorner}(U_i) = i$ for each $0 \leq i \leq k$. \end{prop} \begin{proof} Suppose that we have $U \in \onecorner$ such that $M = \Pi(U)$.
+It is clear from the definition of $\Pi$ that $U$ has $n+1$ edges.
 The edge $e$ of $U$ that gets deleted in $M$ either is a bridge or separates the outer face with another face $f$.
 When $e$ is a bridge, we have $\outvertex_{\onecorner}(U) = k$, thus $U = U_k$ in this case.
 Otherwise, let $u_1, \ldots, u_k$ be the vertices of $M$ adjacent to the outer face, ordered by their last adjacent corner in the counter-clockwise contour of the outer face starting from the root corner.
 It is clear that $u_k = u$.
 By planarity, the other end of $e$ must be connected to some $u_i$.
 By the definition of $\Pi$, in order for $M = \Pi(U)$, the edge $e$ must start from the root corner of $M$ and travel counter-clockwise to a corner of $u_i$.
 Furthermore, the destination corner must be the last corner of $u_i$ on the outer face in counter-clockwise direction, otherwise the map obtained will not be a one-corner component.
 In this case, $U$ has $k - i + 1$ vertices on the outer face, namely $u_i, \ldots, u_k$.
 Therefore, we have $U = U_{k-i}$.
 These are all the possibilities.
 See Figure~\ref{fig:one-corner-recover} for an example of this construction. \end{proof}

-Now, to recover $M$ from its one-corner decomposition $M_1, \ldots, M_k$, by Proposition~\ref{prop:one-corner-recover}, for each $M_i$, the corresponding one-corner component $U_i$ has $\outvertex(M) + 1$ possibilities, determined by the statistic $\outvertex_{\onecorner}(U_i)$.
+Now, to recover $M$ from its one-corner decomposition $M_1, \ldots, M_k$, by Proposition~\ref{prop:one-corner-recover}, for each $M_i$, its corresponding one-corner component $U_i$ has $\outvertex(M_i) + 1$ possibilities, with the choice given by $\outvertex_{\onecorner}(U_i)$.
 Gathering such statistics is sufficient to recover $M$.
-Using a similar approach to that in \cite{desc-tree}, we may encode a map $M$ by decomposing it recursively using the one-corner decomposition, recording the decomposition tree and the extra statistics $\outvertex_{\onecorner}(U)$ for each one-corner component $U$ appeared in the decomposition.
+Using a similar approach to that in \cite{desc-tree}, we may encode a map $M$ by decomposing it recursively using the one-corner decomposition, recording the decomposition tree and the extra statistic $\outvertex_{\onecorner}(U)$ for each one-corner component $U$ appeared in the decomposition.
 We thus have the following theorem.